 Rima completed an MSc in Research Methods at City, University of London in 2014 following a BA in Politics (SOAS) and an MA in Legal and Political Theory (UCL School of Public Policy).
 She completed a 3-year post as a City University of London Q-Step PhD Teaching Fellow in the Department of Sociology in September 2017.
 She was awarded her PhD in Quantitative Political Sociology in December 2019.
 She worked as Assistant Lecturer at the University of Kent 2017-2018 and Visiting Lecturer at the University of Southampton 2018-2019.
-She was a Research Assistant at the Centre for Comparative Social Surveys in 2016.

 English, Hindi, Punjabi

-She is currently co-leading the following modules:
+She is currently leading / co-leading the following modules:

 Rima's research interests cover:

-Her publications include the following:
+Her academic publications include the following:

-Doidge, M. and Saini, R. (2020) Short Guide to Sociology.
+Doidge, M. and Saini, R. (2020) The Short Guide to Sociology.
 Bristol: Policy Press

 Saini, R. and Begum, N. (2020) Demarcation and Definition: Explicating the Meaning and Scope of 'Decolonisation' in the Social and Political Sciences.
 Political Quarterly: Reports and Surveys.
 19(1) doi.org/10.1111/1467-923X.12797